bpfman/bpfman/docs/getting-started/launching-bpfman.md

 ```

 The examples (see [Deploying Example eBPF Programs On Local Host](./example-bpf-local.md))
-are Go based programs, so they are building and sending RPC messaged to the rust based binary
+are Go based programs, so they are building and sending RPC messages to the rust based binary
 `bpfman-rpc`, which in turn calls the `bpfman` library.

 ```console